zkotti/fun-in-lockdown/README.md

 ## Tasks
 - Clone this repository.
 - Add information about interesting things to do in lockdown to the **guide.md** file.
+(Create the file if it does not already exist.)
 - Contribute generously and in several categories.
 - In case you reuse other people's material, make sure to:
     1. rephrase the content, and